jaanga/lib/db/dev-notes.md

 Dev Notes
 =========

+2014-03-20 ~ Theo
+Trying to simplify the development pocess.
+Master is the current one.
+Dev files are clean and nearly ready to go - except for db.js od any file where the action is The sandbox is the db project read me and its associated files.
+An 'Eat your own dev dogfood' scnario.

 2014-03-19 ~ Theo

 Add hash change event.
 Seems to be OK.
-Unless an correct URL is added.
+Unless an incorrect URL is added.
 Then reloads indefinetely.

 2014-03-18 ~ Theo

 Links in the content dev should be absolute
 Why?